couchbaselabs/ToDoLite-iOS/tutorial.md

 	git clone https://github.com/couchbaselabs/ToDoLite-iOS
 	cd ToDoLite-iOS
-	git checkout workshop/start
+        Open initial/ToDoLite.xcodeproj

-Download and unzip the zip file for the 1.1 release [here][1].
+Download and unzip the latest zip file for the 1.1 release [from the Couchbase website][1].
 Drag the `CouchbaseLite.framework` file to the Frameworks folder.

 ![][image-1]

 ### Introduction

 The topics below are the fundamental aspects of Couchbase Mobile.
-If you understand all of them and their purposes, you’ll be in a very good spot after reading this tutorial.
+If you understand all of them and their purposes, you’ll be in a very good spot after walking through this tutorial.

 - document: the primary entity stored in a database
 - revision: with every change to a document, we get a new revision